D1mme/MPDR-beamformer/README.md

 - Example 3: A reverberant scenario with multiple noise sources, MPDR beamforming
 - Example 4: An anechoic scenario with a single noise source, MVDR beamforming with perfect voice activity detection

+For each of the examples, three output audio files can be found in `Example_Audio`:
+- The clean (target) signal.
+Note that it includes a small delay before starting
+- The noisy signal.
+The noise level is not necessarily the same throughout the different examples.
+This signal is the signal measured by the reference microphone.
+The reference microphone is the microphone nearest to the target.
+- The enhanced signal.
+I.e. the output of the microphone beamformer.

+## Licensing
 The examples make use of the [room-impulse response generator](https://www.audiolabs-erlangen.de/fau/professor/habets/software/rir-generator) from E. Habets (MIT license).
 You might need to compile this for your system.
 The sound excerpt is taken from the movie ['Sprite Fight'](https://studio.blender.org/films/sprite-fright/) by Blender Studio (Creative Commons Attribution 1.0 License).